adamsen9/DnDScraper/PaladinVengeance.md

-# Paladin: Oath of Vengeance - DND 5th Edition
+# Paladin: Oath of Vengeance

 ### Tenets of Vengeance